fictionco/fiction/README.md

   - [x] 3 Themes
   - [x] Other tools (Analytics, Bugsnag, Slack)

-- However, now it's time to work on quality + long-term stability:
+- Quality...
+Now it's time to work on long-term stability:

   - [ ] Excellent testing code coverage with Jest + Cypress
   - [ ] Refactor for simple testing
   - [ ] Validation and community feedback (starts with all tests passing @ 80%+ coverage)

 This is an GPL project.
 If you're interested in contribution, please just add your email at [Factor.dev](https://factor.dev).